 “River of January” is done, as is the sequel, “River of January: Figure Eight.”
 Preserved in the pages is magic, whether in the sky, on the sea, under the footlights, and revolving across shimmering ice.
 This story crackles with your energy.

 This won’t be neglected any longer.
 I’m getting out of your way.

 With Love, and Eternal Admiration,

-Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
-Also available on Amazon.com.
+Gail Chumbley is the author of the two-part memoir “River of January,” and “River of January: Figure Eight.”
+Both titles are available on Kindle.